 - Distance: 5 miles (8 km)

-Day 4: Enjoy a sunrise hike on Acatenango - Transfer to Lake Atitlán
+Day 4: Sunrise Acatenango Hike & Transfer to Lake Atitlán

-From La Soledad, you'll transfer to Lake Atitlán, where you can settle into your accommodation and enjoy an evening along the lakeshore.
+From La Soledad, you'll transfer to Lake Atitlán, settle into your accommodation, and can then enjoy free time on the lakeshore.

 - Est. hiking time: 2-3 hours

 - Ascent: 1,500 feet (475 m)